 Heat up two cups of water until they are almost (but not quite) boiling.
 Pour the water into the jug and add the tea bags and let them steep for a while.
 Once the tea is starting to cool, put the henna powder into a bowl and slowly pour on the warm tea (take the bags out though!) until you achieve the consistency of mashed potato.

 Wash and condition your hair and detangle it using your fingers (this is less harsh than a comb), then wring it out until it is damp, but not soaking wet.

 Add the honey to the henna/tea and mix until you get the consistency of a thick pudding.

 Then part your hair into two sections, pick a side, start at the back and clip the rest of the hair out of the way.
 Smoosh (I love that word!) the henna throughout your hair but try not to manipulate it too much.
 Work from back to front until all hair is covered and then repeat the process on the other side.
 You can store leftovers in the freezer!

-Fold your hair up and put on a sexy plastic cap.
-Curly Nikki, who is thought of as the Queen of Henna, offers a pictorial on the treatment on her website and recommends sleeping with the henna in (she keeps it on for around 16 hours) Cotton balls can be used under the edges of the plastic cap to catch any drips and prevent you from staining your pillow!
+Fold your hair up and put on a sexy plastic cap - you could even go to sleep with it still on!
+Cotton balls can be used under the edges of the plastic cap to catch any drips and prevent you from staining your pillow!

 When you’re ready, fill the sink or bathtub with warm water and dunk your head for several minutes, gently using your fingers to loosen the paste.
 Once almost all of the henna is out, apply a conditioner (a cheap one is recommended as you may go through the entire bottle!) and hop into the shower to finish off.
 Keep rinsing and conditioning until it’s all gone.